duerrp/pyexperiment/examples/README.rst

 You will notice that by default, pyexperiment does not log to a file and it will only print messages at, or above the 'WARNING' level.
-If you would like to see more (or less) messages, you can change the logging level by runnint the analyzer with an additional argument e.g., `-o verbosity DEBUG`.
-In general, any configuration option can be set from the command line with `-o [level[.level2.[...]]].key value`.
+If you would like to see more (or less) messages, you can change the logging level by running the analyzer with an additional argument e.g., ``-o verbosity DEBUG``.
+In general, any configuration option can be set from the command line with ``-o [level[.level2.[...]]].key value``.

 The `verbosity` configuration value is predefined by pyexperiment, but we can use the same configuration mechanism for our own parameters.
-This is achieved by defining a specification for the configuration and passing it as the `config_spec` argument to the `experiment` call.
+This is achieved by defining a specification for the configuration and passing it as the ``config_spec`` argument to the :func:`pyexperiment.experiment.main` call.
 For example, we may want to add an option to ignore data files longer than a certain length:

 .. code-block:: python